MaNGA Ancillary Targets

 The number density of the MaNGA main sample targets is not uniform on the sky, and in regions of lower-than-average target density, not all of the IFUs on a plate can be assigned to core target categories.

 Parallel ancillary target programs were solicited to provide additional targets that could be used to fill these unallocated IFUs on every plate.
 In addition we felt that the broader scientific goals of the MaNGA survey could be enhanced by making a further small number of IFUs available (~5%) to target rarer classes of galaxies that represent important phases in galaxy evolution, but are underrepresented in the three main samples.

 In addition to the parallel observations, programs for dedicated plates, where all the targets on a given plate are ancillary targets, were also solicited.
 Such programs are designed to allow the targeting of complementary samples that require a differing observing strategy from the main survey.

-As part of DR15 we are releasing the data from 16 out of the 19 existing ancillary programs.
-For the remaining three programs no data has yet been obtained but may be available in future data releases.
+As part of DR17 we are releasing the data from the 19 existing ancillary programs, as well as one MaStar programme.
 The ancillary target programs have flag data stored in

 MANGA_TARGET3, also appearing as